prominence-eosc/examples/README.md

 # Example jobs and workflows
-The examples are run by typing:
+Each example can be run by typing:
 ```
 prominence create <filename.json>
 ```